swade781977/quote-cli/README.md

+# Quote application
+  Hi thanks for using my gem.
+This gem allows the user to search and see quotes based on author or topic.
+The information is scraped from http://www.brainyquote.com .

+  When starting be sure to cd into the application "cd quote-cli" and run bundle to access other gems such as Nokogiri and colorize.

+  Thanks

+  Chris Wade

+  Craetor

 # Quote::Cli

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/quote/cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.